rsperl/PowerpointJoin/README.md

 Once that completes, double check that the second module is installed by typing

     perl -MCPAN -e "install Win32::OLE"

+If you want to use the GUI, you should also run

+    perl -MCPAN -e "install Wx"

 Now you're ready.